majacQ/cryptography/docs/development/test-vectors.rst

   revocation reason.
 * ``x509/ocsp/resp-revoked-no-next-update.der`` - An OCSP response that
   contains a revoked certificate and no ``nextUpdate`` value.
+* ``x509/ocsp/resp-invalid-signature-oid.der`` - An OCSP response that was
+  modified to contain an MD2 signature algorithm object identifier.
+* ``x509/ocsp/resp-single-extension-reason.der`` - An OCSP response that
+  contains a ``CRLReason`` single extension.
+* ``x509/ocsp/resp-sct-extension.der`` - An OCSP response containing a
+  ``CT Certificate SCTs`` single extension, from the SwissSign OCSP responder.

 Custom X.509 OCSP Test Vectors
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~